Fire services

 It's illegal to import currencies other than USD above certain limits, without a permit from the CBTL.

-If you import more than $US2,000 worth of Australian dollars in a calendar month, you need approval.
+If you import more than $US2,000 worth of Australian dollars in a calendar month, you will need approval.

 Contact the Central Bank of Timor-Leste for details: